 Are you craving a little of your favorite food from a Korean BBQ spot?
 Then try this super simple and flavorful dish!
 It is best if you marinade the beef overnight, but at the very least marinate meat for an hour.
 I added broccoli to complete the meal and add a little more nutrients and fiber.
 I also used grass fed NY strip but any tender cut will do.
 Add some red peeper flakes for those of you that like to spice it up like me.

-1/2 Tbs sesame oil
+1/2 tbsp sesame oil

-2 Tbs grated onion
+2 tbsp grated onion

 2 cloves garlic

-1/2 tsp minced ginger
+1/2 tsp ginger, minced

 2 cups broccoli florets

-While the beef is marinating fill a sauce pan with water and bring to a boil.
+While the beef is marinating, fill a saucepan with water and bring it to a boil.
 Put the broccoli in the boiling water and blanch it for about 3 minutes.

-Heat the oil in a wok or large fry pan over high heat.
-Add the onion and the white part of the scallion.
-Cook for 1-2 minutes.
-Then add the the beef including the marinade and cook for 2 minutes.
-Add the broccoli florets and cook for an additional 2-3 minutes.
-The beef should just be cooked.
+Add the sliced onion and cook for 1-2 minutes.
+Then add the beef, including the marinade, and cook for 2 minutes.
+Add the carrots and broccoli florets, cooking for an additional 2-3 minutes.